ying-tang/help-documentation/_drafts/WIP_Customer_3.1.0_Release_Notes.md

 ### Summary of the Latest Release

 Release 3.1.0 of IBM Blue Box Cloud, Dedicated and Local, includes some new capabilities and performance improvements related to storage.
-We’ve also added Federated Keystone to IdP authentication support.
+We’ve also added Federated-Keystone-to-IdP authentication support.

 **Every IBM Blue Box 3.1.0 Cloud has these new features:**